A Morphology-Adaptive Random Feature Method for Inverse Source Problem of the Helmholtz Equation: Mathematical results on multi-frequency inverse source problems

 The unbounded domain presents challenges for both traditional numerical methods and neural network methods.
 A practical exercise is to use an artificially truncated bounded domain together with a proper boundary condition.
-To inscribe Sommerfield conditions on bounded regions, we can make use of the Dirichlet-to-Neumann (DtN) mapping relation.
+To inscribe Sommerfeld conditions on bounded regions, we can make use of the Dirichlet-to-Neumann (DtN) mapping relation.
 To do this, construct an artificial truncated domain $\Omega_{\rho}$ to be a ball of radius $\rho$, with $\rho$ large enough such that $\Omega \subset \Omega_{\rho}$.
 Thus, the artificial boundary $\Gamma_{\rho}=\partial \Omega_\rho$ divides $\mathbb{R}^d$ into two parts.
 In the outer region $\mathbb{R}^d\setminus\overline{\Omega}_\rho$, there is the Helmholtz outer problem:

 For this external problem, $u$ can be uniquely determined by the Dirichlet data on its boundary $\Gamma_{\rho}$~\cite{ShenWang2007AnalysisSpectralGalerkin}.
-The DtN mapping $\mathcal{T}$ describes exactly this relationship, and maps the Dirichlet data on the boundary $\Gamma_{\rho}$ to its corresponding Neumann data $\partial _{\nu}u|_{\Gamma_{\rho}}$.
+The DtN mapping $\mathcal{T}$ describes exactly this relationship and maps the Dirichlet data on the boundary $\Gamma_{\rho}$ to its corresponding Neumann data $\partial _{\nu}u|_{\Gamma_{\rho}}$.
 Specifically, the DtN operator $\mathcal{T}$ is defined as follows.

 This operator $\mathcal{T}$ contains exactly the information about the radiation conditions at infinity and can be efficiently calculated (see, e.g.,~\cite{ShenWang2007AnalysisSpectralGalerkin}).
-By imposing this DtN boundary condition on the artificial boundary $\Gamma_{\rho}$, we can transform the original problem in the unbounded domain into an equivalent problem within the bounded region $\Omega_{\rho}$.
-For (\ref{helmholtz}), we can rewrite it as follows.
+By imposing this DtN boundary condition on the artificial boundary $\Gamma_{\rho}$, we can transform the original problem (\ref{helmholtz}) in the unbounded domain into an equivalent problem within the bounded region $\Omega_{\rho}$:

 The above formulation is commonly used in traditional numerical methods.
 However, it is not efficient in designing neural network methods.
 Next, we induce the integral equation framework so that the Sommerfeld condition is naturally satisfied.
-Based on the fundamental solution of the Helmholtz equations (\ref{Fundamental solution}), (\ref{out_helmholtz}) can be transformed into an integral equation (\ref{analytic}).
+Based on the fundamental solution of the Helmholtz equations (\ref{Fundamental solution}), (\ref{helmholtz}) or \eqref{helmholtz-DtN} can be transformed into an integral equation (\ref{analytic}).
 For a fixed wavenumber $k$, the radiation operators \( L_k^{(1)} \) and \( L_k^{(2)} \), mapping from \( L^2(\tau) \) to \( L^2(\Gamma) \), are defined as follows: